Bylaws of the Nevada Bird Records Committee

 5. If a reconsideration of a previously endorsed record results in non-endorsement for that record, and if that record is the only record justifying inclusion of the species on the State Checklist, that species will be removed from the checklist.

 6. Changes to the State Checklist should be communicated to the birders of Nevada and to all other interested parties in a timely manner.
 At a minimum, changes must be published on the website hosting the State Checklist and in the Annual Report, and applicable parties at the American Birding Association should be notified.

 B. State Review List

-2. Addition or removal of any species to/from the official State Review List, or change to the "exemption" status of any species, may be initiated at any time by any Member.
+2. Addition or removal of any species to/from the official State Review List may be initiated at any time by any Member.
 The Member should forward to the Secretary a motion to add/remove the species.
 That motion must be accompanied by written justification for the action.

-3. Addition or removal of any species to/from the official State Review List, or change to the regional "exemption" status of any species on the Review List, will be approved if the motion receives no more than one negative vote from the Voting Membership of the committee.
+3. Addition or removal of any species to/from the official State Review List will be approved if the motion receives no more than one negative vote from the Voting Membership of the committee.

 4. Any addition to the official State Review List which involves a species already on the State Checklist (as opposed to additions to the Review List necessitated by addition of a species to the Checklist) shall be accompanied by a vote to determine whether newly submitted records for the species will be limited to sightings occurring after the addition to the Review List was approved.
 If the Voting Members decide that pre-addition records should not be reviewed, a further vote may be held to determine whether some specific date other than the date on which the species was added should be used as the cut-off date for newly submitted records.
 A simple majority of votes cast will be sufficient to endorse each motion.